 3.1 The purpose of this SA is to promote sustainable development through the integration of sustainability considerations into the preparation, adoption and implementation of Local Plans.
 SA does not constitute a separate stage in the production of the Knowsley Local Plan: Core Strategy but instead represents an iterative, on-going process that forms an integral part of the plan-making process.
-The following section sets out the history of the SA in relation to the Local Plan prior to the production of the final Sustainability Appraisal Report submitted alongside the Local Plan: Core Strategy
+The following section sets out the history of the SA in relation to the Local Plan.